-The Family Learning Program (FLP) is an outpatient program offering psychological treatment and support to families who have experienced sexual abuse.
-Services are offered for all members of the family, including child and adolescent victims, siblings, and non-offending caregivers.
-FLP is one of only 15 Department of Health sponsored Sexual Abuse Treatment Programs (SATPs) within the state of Florida.
+The Family Learning Program (FLP) is an outpatient program dedicated to providing best practice psychological services to improve the lives of children and adolescents who have experienced sexual abuse and their siblings and non-offending caregivers.
+Our services are completely grant-funded and are provided at no cost to the families we serve.
+FLP is one of only 14 Department of Health sponsored Sexual Abuse Treatment Programs (SATPs) within the state of Florida.

 FLP offers treatment through a group modality at the South County location (at The Scott Center for Autism Treatment), at Devereux Therapeutic Group Home and at Devereux Residential Treatment Center in Viera.
 Individual, family, or couples therapy may be offered as needed.
 In addition to the Devereux services, the following South County groups correspond to different ages and family roles:

 The Family Learning Program's vision is to decrease child maltreatment in Brevard County through the following four core values:

 Community Awareness: We believe that increasing community awareness of child sexual abuse and other forms of child maltreatment reduces the stigma associated with abuse and its treatment, prevents child abuse through public education and increases access to treatment and services for victims and families.

 Intervention: We believe that empirically supported and evidence-based intervention is effective in improving victim and family coping following abuse, reducing related negative effects and symptoms, and reducing risk of re-victimization.

 Collaboration: We believe that active collaboration with community partners and other involved treatment and service providers is imperative to fully support victims and families and for effective delivery of sexual abuse treatment.